joeldmyers/typescript-review/README.md

 }
 ```

 This allows for tsx files.
 Strict is important after migrating.
+Maybe set target at "esnext" and use Babel to handle transpilation.

 ## Some notes:

 ### Top Types

 "Any" type is a "top type," which we should probably not use very often, and have it be intentionally a wildcard value.
+It generally defeats the purpose of typescript to use this.

 ### Type Annotation

 e.g., `let z: number`.
 So if we are declaring a variable but not initializing it, we can still declare the type.

+### Variables

+If we assign `let x = "Hi";` and then later write `x = 42`, it will throw an error, because we have tried to change type.

+If we assign `const y = "hello";`, then the type of y is specifically "hello".
+This is called a literal type.

+If we want to instantiate a variable in ts without assigning it a value, we can type `let z:number`, for example.

+### Arrays

+To declare an array, we can do `let aa: number[] = [];`

+_Important_: if we do `let aa = []`, it creates an array of "nevers", a bottom type, and we can't add anything to it.